tylerreed98/RetrospectorOS/README.md

 # RetrospectorOS

 A customized Android 16 ROM for the Sidephone SP-01 Founders Edition, based on LineageOS 23.2 GSI.
-Built and maintained by Tyler.
+Built and maintained by RetroSpector.

 ### What's included
 - Custom RetrospectorOS boot animation